Vikas0693/kudvenkat-AngularCrud/project-readme.md

 Video 11: Angular Datepicker
-    a)why its not gud to use browser builtin datepicker : bcoz diff browser shows diff ux b)updating app.module to support ngx-datepicker and also using bsDatepicker in html
+    a)why its not gud to use browser builtin datepicker : bcoz diff browser shows diff ux b)updating app.module to support ngx-datepicker and also using bsDatepicker in html Video 12: Configuring DatePicker
+    a)Add BsDatePickerConfig to component.module
+    b)Date picker showing one date prior date in interpolation on create page